 You hear a lot about the value of keeping physically fit, but do you keep your money in shape too?
 Financial wellness isn’t about how wealthy you are.
 It’s about the health of your finances, regardless of your income.
 It’s knowing you can pay your bills, saving money each month, and having enough cash left over to live without financial worry.

 Throughout the month of May, FinPath is partnering with Salary Finance, a benefits provider focused on low-interest employee loans, to share inspiration, tips, and best practices to help you live financially-well.
 Follow the campaign on Facebook, Instagram, or Twitter!

 As you prepare to work on the next 31 days of Financial Wellness, get started with the following tips.

 Reset Your Attitude towards Money

 Your attitude about money matters.
 Use the power of positivity to reset your outlook on money.
 Remind yourself that you are worthy of managing your finances and not allowing them to control you.
-When you make an intentional mental switch, you can make the behavioral switch you need too.
-Move forward feeling confident that you are on your way to a successful financial future.
+When you make an intentional mental switch, you can more easily make the behavioral switch you need.
+Move forward feeling confident you are on your way to a successful financial future.

 Talk about your money with your partner

 Talking about money can feel uncomfortable, but refraining from talking about money denies you the opportunity to learn from your partner.
 Openly share your honest thoughts and experiences on financial matters.
 Start by talking about future goals and where you see yourselves in 5, 10, and 30 years.
 Talking about your hopes and dreams can deepen the conversation into making a plan on how to get there.
 Make it a habit to chat about money regularly and try reaching an agreement on everything financial as partners.

 Remove the step of personally moving money into savings by setting up a direct deposit into a separate account.
 Considering having a percent of your paycheck deposited directly into the savings account or having a weekly transfer from your checking account.
 Talk to your partner and find the best method together.